-This report focuses on the Wesleyan Staff Group Personal Pension Scheme ('the Staff Scheme'), details about the numbers of policyholders and their funds are shown in Appendix 1.
+This report focuses on workplace personal pensions, including various types of policy, each with slightly different charging structures.
+It excludes the Wesleyan Staff Group Personal Pension Scheme which is covered in a separate report.
+Details about the numbers of policyholders and their funds are shown in Appendix 1.